Alpha P's King of the Wolves EP Review

-Alpha P is seventeen — a former band mate of Rema, the artiste has joined the long line of millenials bringing a fresh contemporary twist to Afropop.
+Alpha P is seventeen — a former bandmate of Rema, the artiste who has joined the long line of Millenials bringing a fresh contemporary twist to Afropop.
 In recent times, the genre has come under experimentation, with its practitioners tweaking its properties to fit into the current fast-paced preferences of the Nigerian audience.
 However, spaces farther beyond Africa are targeted; thus, the need for fusion.

 London's fine production extends into "Radar," a song which, yet again, plays into the subtle nuances of affection.
-"You're on my radar," Alpha P sings over a percussion-heavy song which borrows from Native American chants and Folk music.
+"You're on my radar," Alpha P sings over a percussion-heavy song that borrows from Native American chants and Folk music.
 "More" is a Trap offering, with its stripped production reminiscent of Soul properties.
-The song flits between two different sounds, emerging at the middle.
+The song flits between two different sounds, emerging in the middle.
 Think Rema's "Why," but with less boisterous vocals, and more controlled production.
-This, it should be said, for now presents the key difference between Alpha P and his former band mate.
-While the latter boasts a talent with vocal manipulation (therefore maximising the effect of his every word), Alpha's voice is just about normal: there's little auto-tune, little Bollywood-esque crooning.
+This, it should be said, for now, presents the key difference between Alpha P and his former bandmate.
+While the latter boasts a talent with vocal manipulation (therefore maximizing the effect of his every word), Alpha's voice is just about normal: there's little auto-tune, little Bollywood-Esque crooning.

 There's also that nagging Rema name, hovering above every beat, every inflection.
-That the "Dumebi" star is one of the continent's hottest properties makes it a particularly daunting task to sell Alpha P, who UMG have erroneously and inextricably linked his music and image to, as Rema-esque.
+That the "Dumebi" star is one of the continent's hottest properties makes it a particularly daunting task to sell Alpha P, who UMG has erroneously and inextricably linked his music and image to, as Rema-Esque.
 Understandably, Rema has emerged as the face and voice of teenagers everywhere, and it is a market Alpha P hopes to sell to.
-There could however, be more ingenious ways to go about developing his brand and artistry, so as to evade the copycat tag.
+There could, however, be more ingenious ways to go about developing his brand and artistry, so as to evade the copycat tag.